arnesanches/powerbi-advanced-dashboard/README.md

 - **python_code**: Python scripts that perform the financial calculations and ensure the consistency of the results.
 - **powerbi_dashboard**: Power BI dashboard file (.pbix).
+- **excel_data**: Excel file with the financial transaction data.
 - **README.md**: This file, which explains the project, how it works, and how the code is structured.

 ## How to Run the Project

 1. **Power BI**:
-    - Open the `dashboard.pbix` file in Power BI Desktop.
+    - Open the `powerbi_dashboard.pbix` file in Power BI Desktop.
     - The dashboard will automatically load the financial data and display the interactive visualizations.

 2. **Python**:
-    - If you want to verify the calculations, you can run the `script.py` or `script.ipynb` files in a Python environment.
+    - If you want to verify the calculations, you can run the `python_code.py` or `python_code.ipynb` files in a Python environment.
     - The calculations made in Python are an extra confirmation of the values in Power BI.

 ## Conclusion